microsoft/pxt/common-docs/reference/text/parse-int.md

 # parse Int

-Turn text that has just number characters into a real number value.
-The number is an integer.
+Turn text that has just number characters into an integer number value.

 ```sig
 parseInt("0");